-Delivery methods The range of delivery methods may include, but not limited to the following:

-lectures / Instructions

-pre-reading

-demonstrations and modelling

-practice opportunities

-brainstorming activities

-group discussions

-guided facilitation of individual or group learning activities, group work or project-based

-case studies

-Delivery Structure Delivery structure is comprised of classroom training sessions, structured learning such as training support, learning activities, self-paced (to allow the learners to absorb and reflect on their learning).
-The unit of competency will be delivered and assessed as stand-alone units.
-Units of Competency All units to be delivered and assessed based on the individual timetable.
+Delivery methods The range of delivery methods may include, but not limited to the following: lectures / Instructions pre-reading demonstrations and modelling practice opportunities brainstorming activities group discussions guided facilitation of individual or group learning activities, group work or project-based case studies Delivery Structure Delivery structure is comprised of classroom training sessions, structured learning such as training support, learning activities, self-paced (to allow the learners to absorb and reflect on their learning).
+There are 2 clustering of units delivery and assessment.
+CHCCCS007 Develop and implement service programs & CHCDEV005 Analyse impacts of sociological factors on people in community work and services CHCCSL003 Facilitate the counselling relationship and process & CHCCSL001 Establish and confirm the counselling relationship The other remaining units of competency are delivered and assessed as stand-alone units.
+Units of All units to be delivered and assessed based on the individual timetable.
+Competency a neassessment roney and rroccaure.
+Assessments Theory Assessment Tasks will be completed by the students outside the Menzies Campus and on the student's own time as unsupervised hours.
+All Simulated Practical assessment tasks will be conducted and completed on Menzies Campus at Menzies Health Simulation Laboratories as supervised hours.
+Work Placement Assessments are completed by the student during their allocated Work Placement Hours which are supervised hours.
+Note: Please refer to the Individual Assessment Task information for Students and Assessor for the further information.
+Assessments will address: Application of the Unit statement Elements Performance Criteria Performance Evidence Assessment Conditions Knowledge Evidence Foundation Skills Dimensions of competency